mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 Normal Addressing
 '''''''''''''''''
-If normal addressing is used, then value of CAN Identifier carries an entire `Network Address Information`_.
+If normal addressing format is used, then the value of CAN Identifier carries an entire `Network Address Information`_.
 Basing on CAN Identifier value, it is possible to distinguish :ref:`an addressing type <knowledge-base-addressing>`, a sender and a target/targets entities of a packet.